vincent2v/photobooth/Installation-on-Debian.md

 wget https://raw.githubusercontent.com/andreknieriem/photobooth/master/install-raspbian.sh
 sudo bash install-raspbian.sh
 ```
+By default NGINX is used as a lightweight Webserver.
+To use Apache run `sudo bash install-raspbian.sh apache` ,
+To use Lighttpd aus Webserver run `sudo bash install-raspbian.sh lighttpd`.

 ## Installation on Debian / Debian based distributions:
 The steps below were tested on "Raspbian Buster with desktop", but should work for all Debian and Debian based distributions.
 Photobooth can also be used on any other PC/Laptop running a supported OS.